wandb/docs/docs/guides/launch/sagemaker.md

 ## Create a queue

-Before you can launch a job on k8s, you need to create a k8s queue in the W&B App.
-To create a k8s queue:
+Before you can launch a job on SageMaker, you need to create a SageMaker queue in the W&B App.
+To create a SageMaker queue:

 1. Navigate to the [Launch application](https://wandb.ai/launch).
 2. Click on the **Queues** tab.
 3. Click on the **Create Queue** button.
 4. Select the **entity** you would like to create the queue in.
 5. Enter a name for your queue.
+6. Select **SageMaker** as the **Resource**.
-6. Enter a configuration for your queue.
+7. Enter a configuration for your queue.
-7. Click on the **Create Queue** button.
+8. Click on the **Create Queue** button.

 ### Queue configuration